 The Element Count field of the MIC Control field shall be set to the number of elements protected in this frame (variable).

 When this message of the authentication sequence appears in a Reassociation Response frame, the Optional Parameter(s) field in the FTE may include the GTK and IGTK subelements.
-If a GTK or an IGTK are included, (#114)it shall be encrypted.
-When using an AEAD cipher, the GTK and IGTK subelements shall be encrypted.
-When not using an AEAD cipher, the Key field of the subelement shall be encrypted using KEK and the NIST AES key wrap algorithm.
+If a GTK or an IGTK are included, the Key field of the subelement shall be encrypted using KEK (when the negotiated AKM is 00-0F-AC:3, 00-0F-AC:4, 00-0F-AC:9, or 00-0F-AC:13) or KEK2 (when the negotiated AKM is 00-0F-AC:16 or 00-0F-AC:17) and the NIST AES key wrap algorithm.
 The Key field shall be padded before encrypting if the key length is less than 16 octets or if it is not a multiple of 8.
 The padding consists of appending a single octet 0xdd followed by zero or more 0x00 octets.
 When processing a received message, the receiver shall ignore this trailing padding.
 Addition of padding does not change the value of the Key Length field.
 Note that the length of the encrypted Key field can be determined from the length of the GTK or IGTK subelement.

 When the negotiated AKM is 00-0F-AC:3, 00-0F-AC:4, or 00-0F-AC:9, the MIC shall be calculated using the KCK and the AES-128-CMAC algorithm.
 The output of the AES-128-CMAC algorithm shall be 128 bits.

+When the negotiated AKM is 00-0F-AC:13, the MIC shall be calculated using the KCK and the HMAC-SHA-384 algorithm.
+The output of the HMAC-SHA-384 shall be truncated to 192 bits.

+(#114)When the negotiated AKM is 00-0F-AC:16, the MIC shall be calculated using the KCK2 and the AES-128-CMAC algorithm.
+The output of the AES-128-CMAC shall be 128 bits.

-(#114)When the negotiated AKM is 00-0F-AC:16 or 00-0F-AC:17, the MIC field is set to 0.
+When the negotiated AKM is 00-0F-AC:17, the MIC shall be calculated using the KCK2 and the HMAC-SHA-384 algorithm.
+The output of the HMAC-SHA-384 shall be truncated to 192 bits.

-(#114)When using an AEAD cipher, the AAD used with the AEAD algorithm consists of the following date passed as separate components in the order given here; and when not using an AEAD cipher, the MIC shall be calculated on the concatenation of the following data, in the order given here:
+The MIC shall be calculated on the concatenation of the following data, in the order given here:

 FTO’s MAC address (6 octets)